apinf/platform/INSTALL.md

 * API KEY: - from umbrella, step 9
 * AUTH TOKEN: - from umbrella, step 9
 * ElasticSearch: "http://elasticsearch.docker:9200"
 -> hit save.
-Now you are reasy to add your 1st API.
+Now you are ready to add your 1st API.
 11. Add API backend https://YOUR_SITE_DOMAIN/api/new

 You can use for example http://restcountries.eu/#api-endpoints-name as a test API.
 It's better to pass the x-api-key as a header than in the URL!
 That's it.
 Now you can go to and check the Quick start, watch the video and enjoy!